 #4.
 We’re still all going to die one day.

 A host-less affair, each presenter of this year’s Emmys was given a slightly expanded platform in order to create the illusion of transition and structure.
-This, in turn, made it feel like there were 50 hosts, but it was Ben Stiller’s time on the stage that felt more morbid than entertaining.
+This made it feel like there were 50 hosts, but it was Ben Stiller’s time on the stage that felt more morbid than entertaining.
 It was Stiller’s job to announce the winner of best supporting actor in a comedy series and he did so by honoring deceased comedians Lucille Ball and George Burns, both of who were represented by jarringly realistic wax figures.
 The camera then panned to a frozen Bob Newhart while Stiller continued the bit, only for the 90-year-old Actor to remind us that, despite being very old, he’s still very much alive.
 From the perspective of a rapidly aging Millennial who suffers from a great deal of death-anxiety, this sketch just didn’t sit well with me.

 #5.Comedians still don’t understand that being offensive isn’t a substitute for comedic talent.